OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum.md

 #### Producing outputs

 The AVM has two instructions that can produce outputs: *send* and *log*.
-Both are hashed into the output hash accumulator that records the (hash of) the VM’s outputs, but *send* causes its value to be recorded as calldata on the L1 chain, while *log* does not.
+Both are hashed into the output hash accumulator that records (the hash of) the VM’s outputs, but *send* causes its value to be recorded as calldata on the L1 chain, while *log* does not.
 This means that outputs produced with send will be visible to L1 contracts, while those produced with log will not.
 Of course, sends are more expensive than logs.
 A useful design pattern is for a sequence of values to be produced as logs, and then a Merkle hash of those values to be produced as a single send.
 That allows an L1 contract to see the Merkle hash of the full sequence of outputs, so that it can verify the individual values when it sees them.
 ArbOS uses this design pattern, as described below.

 #### ArbGas and gas tracking

 The AVM has a notion of ArbGas, which is like gas on Ethereum.
 ArbGas measures the cost of executing an instruction, based on how long it will take a validator to execute it.
 Every AVM instruction has an ArbGas cost.

-Arbitrum instructions have different gas costs than their Ethereum counterparts, for two reasons.
-First, the relative costs of executing Instruction A versus Instruction B can be different on a Layer 2 system versus on Ethereum.
+Arbitrum instructions have different gas costs than their Ethereum counterparts.
+The relative costs of executing Instruction A versus Instruction B can be different on a Layer 2 system versus on Ethereum.
 For example, storage accesses can be cheaper on Arbitrum relative to add instructions.
 ArbGas costs are based on the relative cost on Arbitrum.

 The AVM architecture has a machine register called ArbGas Remaining.
 Before executing any instruction, the ArbGas cost of that instruction is deducted from ArbGas Remaining.
 If this would underflow the register (indicating that the execution is “out of ArbGas”) a hard error is generated and the ArbGasRemaining register is set to MaxUint256.